 This version of the M&P replaces all previous editions.
 New editions of the M&P are usually issued annually.
-This amended edition becomes effective as dated, e.g. Effective 1 July 2023.
+This amended edition becomes effective as dated, e.g. Effective 1 July 2024.
+New changes are highlighted in yellow.

 Revision table with details of amendments from previous editions.